common-workflow-language/common-workflow-language/v1.0/invocation.md

 All files listed in the input object must be made available in the runtime environment.
-The implementation may use a shared or distributed file system or transfer files via explicit download.
+The implementation may use a shared or distributed file system or transfer files via explicit download to the host.
 Implementations may choose not to provide access to files not explicitly specified in the input object or process requirements.

 Output files produced by tool execution must be written to the **designated output directory**.
 The initial current working directory when executing